nicc777/kubernetes-from-scratch/chapter_09/README.md

 However, since I wanted to start from scratch, I deleted all the existing files with the command `rm -vf conversions-chart/templates/* conversions-chart/templates/tests/*`

+The updated files are available in the [java-conversions-app, branch `v2-helm`](https://github.com/nicc777/java-conversions-app/tree/v2-helm) for reference.

 At any stage, if I wanted to test the configuration without actually installing anything, I would do a dry-run like this:

 ```shell